Computing quasiconformal folds: Computing quasiconformal folds

 So far the above definitions have been topological.
 We can equip the surfaces with Riemannian metrics and thus talk about the intrinsic geometry of the folding homeomorphism $f:(X,g_{1})\to(Y,g_{2})$ between Riemannian surfaces.
-To measure the distortion of $f$ is to compare the pullback metric $f^{*}g_{2}$ with the original metric $g_{1}$.
-In the other direction, the knowledge of the distortion will give rise to a PDE that characterizes the mapping.
-We shall describe these points in details below.
+To measure the local distortion of $f$ is to compare the pullback metric $f^{*}g_{2}$ with the original metric $g_{1}$.
+In the other direction, the knowledge of the distortion will give rise to a PDE that characterizes the map.
+We shall describe this point in details below.